-Smoke Testing and Sanity Testing are one of the most confused testing terminologies by QA teams.
-In order to understand the basics between these two testing types, their differences and during which testing stage each should be performed – One first needs to understand “What is Build?”.
+Smoke Testing and Sanity Testing are one of the most confusing testing terminologies by QA teams.
+In order to understand the basics between these two testing types, their differences and during which testing stage each should be performed – One first needs to understand “What is Build?” 🔍

 Build is a software or an application ready for testing.
 It is something that has a working piece of code that needs to be tested.